pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 ## Prerequisite

 * You've already been through [Get started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.

 ## What you'll do

 * Create a layered server profile.
-*
+* Assign the environment variables for the deployment.
+* Deploy the layered server profile.

 ## Create a layered server profile